RSE-Sheffield/git-github-zero-to-hero/content/03-collaborative_github_basics/11-another-way-to-collaborate.en.md

 ### Adding collaborators

-To add a collaborator to your repository, in your GitHub repository online, go to the <i class="fa fa-cog" aria-hidden="true"></i> **Settings** tab (top leftish), then click on the "Collaborators and Teams" link on the left hand side menu.
+To add a collaborator to your repository, in your GitHub repository online, go to the <i class="fa fa-cog" aria-hidden="true"></i> **Settings** tab, then click on the "Collaborators and Teams" link on the left hand side menu.

 ![](/images/github-manage-access.png)